ErpNetDocs/tech/advanced/concepts/master-detail-attributes.md

 - When all document lines have the same value in the *Store* field, the field in the document header must contain **the same** value.

 The presence of a value in the document header field makes it unnecessary to constantly monitor whether the lines have different values or not.
-For this reason, when editing the value in the _Line Store_ field or deleting lines, if it turns out that all lines contain the same _Store_ value, then this value is **automatically** set in the document header field.
+When editing the value in the _Line Store_ field or deleting lines, if it turns out that all lines contain the same _Store_ value, this value is **automatically** set in the document header field.

 - When different document lines have different values in the *Store* field, the field in the document header must be **empty** (NULL).